Welcome to the website of the Wokingham St. Paul’s Bell Ringers.

 Additional or changed ringing

-Peal Saturday December 9th 10am to 1pm for the Feast of St Nicholas
+Saturday December 5 10am - 1pm Feast of St Nicholas

 Our band has 10 members of varying ages and professions and ringing experience.
 Our current officers are;

 Secretary Sue Davenport

 Our AGM is normally held early in the year